 Will My Baby Be Taken Away If I’m Using Substances?

-If you are pregnant or just had a baby and you’ve been using substances—whether alcohol, other drugs, or prescription medications, you may feel scared and wonder: “Will my baby be taken away if I’m using substances?”
-“What if I tell my doctor or another healthcare provider that I’ve been drinking or using other drugs?”
-“Or what if I test positive for substances?”
+If you are pregnant or just had a baby and you’ve been using substances—whether alcohol, other drugs, or prescription medications, you may feel scared and wonder: “Will my baby be taken away if I’m drinking?”
+“What if I tell my doctor or another healthcare provider that I’ve been using drugs?”
+“Or what if I test positive for marijuana?”
 These are common and serious concerns.
 The truth is: it depends on where you live, your situation, and whether you are getting help.

 Every State Is Different